exogen/graphbrainz/schema.md

   # field.
   typeID: MBID

-  # A list of release entities linked to this entity.
+  # A list of releases linked to this entity.
-  releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection }
+  releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection

+  # Relationships between this entity and other entitites.
+  relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
+}

 # A connection to a list of items.